cancerberoSgx/fs-to-json/README.md

 [![Dependencies](https://david-dm.org/cancerberosgx/fs-to-json.svg)](https://david-dm.org/cancerberosgx/fs-to-json)

-Pack folder into a JSON file.
-Supports input globs.
+ * Pack files and folders into a JSON file.
+ * Supports globs input
+ * CIL and NodeJs API

+Example usage: [br-fs-to-json](https://github.com/cancerberoSgx/br-fs-to-json) is a Browserify transformation, which allows developer to pack files and folders at compile time that are embedded as JavaScript variable values, so their content is easily accessible dinamically at runtime.
+No extrange tools, just JavaScript code and Browserify.

 # Command line (CLI)